 Planning an Event?
 Here's How to Make It Inclusive

-The three presentations in the series – "Planning Events for Everyone" on Jan.
-29, "Creating Content for Everyone" on March 12, and "Designing Marketing for Everyone" on April 3, aim to provide information and resources on creating experiences that are accessible and inclusive.
+The two presentations in the series – "Planning Events for Everyone" on Jan.
+29, "Creating Content for Everyone" on March 12, aim to provide information and resources on creating experiences that are accessible and inclusive.

 Finding a venue and sending out invitations are key components to planning an event, but there's much more to consider, especially when it comes to making sure everyone feels welcome and included.